CatherineSai/regulatory_text2text/readme.txt

 3. install spacy en_core_web_lg pipeline (https://spacy.io/usage)

-4. in a seperate project folder and environment install https://github.com/CatherineSai/text2textPreProcessing This script is necessary for the anaphora resolution (as part of preprocessing), as the chosen algorithm (neuralcoref) is not compatible with Python3.9 and     Spacy3.x.
+4. in a seperate project folder and environment install https://github.com/CatherineSai/text2textPreProcessing This script is necessary for the anaphora resolution (as part of preprocessing), as the chosen algorithm (neuralcoref) is not compatible with Python3.9 and Spacy 3.x.
 --------

 Execution